sesam/docs/v1.1/admin_ui_replication_dashboard.md

 ## Review of CockroachDB terminology

 A CockroachDB cluster consists of **nodes**.
 Nodes contain one or more **stores**.
 Each store should be placed on a unique disk.
-Each store contains potentially many **ranges**, the lowest-level unit of key-value data.
+Each store contains many **ranges**, the lowest-level unit of key-value data.
 Ranges are replicated using the Raft consensus protocol.
 More than one **replica** for a range will never be placed on the same store or even the same node.

-Raft elects a relatively long-lived **leader** which must be involved to propose commands.
-To ensure tasks are carried out by a single replica at a time, **Range Leases** are used.
-A replica establishes itself as owning the lease on a range by committing a special lease acquisition log entry through raft.
+Raft elects a **leader** which can propose commands. **Range Leases** are an optimization to speed up read commands, which ensure we do not require quorum for reads.
+A replica establishes itself as owning the lease on a range by committing a special lease acquisition log entry through Raft.
 All Reads and writes are generally addressed to the replica holding the lease.

 When a cluster is first initialized, the few default starting ranges will only have a single replica, but as soon as other nodes are available, they will replicate to them until they've reached their desired replication factor, the default being 3.
 If a range does not have enough replicas, the range is said to be **under-replicated**.
-If a store has not been heard from in some time, the default setting being 5 minutes, the cluster will consider this store to be dead.
-When this happens, all ranges that have replicas on that store are determined to be **unavailable**.
+If a store has not been heard from in some time, the default setting being 5 minutes, the cluster will consider this store to be dead. <Explain unavailable ranges here>

 Zone configs can be used to control a range's replication factor and add constraints as to where the range's replicas can be located.
 When there is a change in a range's zone config, the range will up or down replicate to the appropriate number of replicas and move its replicas to the appropriate stores based on zone config's constraints.